The Best .45 Suppressors on the Market

 As a result, we’re going to look at a few guns that make good suppressor hosts.
 They’re being chosen based on caliber (remember, lots of variety for a .45 caliber suppressor!), threaded barrel availability, and reliability of the gun, among other things.

 OK, so you probably saw this one coming from a mile away.
-Since a .45-caliber suppressor works great with 9mm pistols, we’d be fools not to include a 9mm host for a .45 suppressor.
+Since a .45-caliber suppressor works great with 9mm pistols, we’d be fools not to include 9mm hosts for a .45 suppressor.

-Given the popularity, reliability, and variety of threaded barrels available for the Glock 19, this is an easy choice.
-There may not be any other pistol on the market more suited to running a suppressor than the Glock 19.
+Given the popularity, reliability, and variety of threaded barrels available for the Glock 17 and 19, this is an easy choice.
+There may not be any other pistols on the market more suited to running a suppressor than the Glock 17 and 19.